ssmujtaba/socioeconomic_determinants/README.md

 ## Project Overview

-This project explores the relationship between various socioeconomic factors and life expectancy using SQL and Python.
-The goal is to identify key determinants of life expectancy across different countries and regions.
+This project explores the relationship between socioeconomic factors and life expectancy across different countries and regions.
+Using **SQL** and **Python**, we analyze data from the World Bank and other international organizations to identify key determinants of life expectancy.
+The analysis includes data cleaning, exploratory data analysis (EDA), statistical modeling, and time series forecasting.

 ## Data Source

-The data used in this project is from the World Bank and other international organizations, compiled into a CSV file named `final_life_expectancy_dataset.csv`.
-It includes information on life expectancy, prevalence of undernourishment, CO2 emissions, health expenditure, education expenditure, unemployment, sanitation, injuries, communicable diseases, non-communicable diseases, and income group for various countries over several years.
+The dataset used in this project is sourced from the World Bank and other international organizations.
+It includes information on life expectancy, health expenditure, education expenditure, CO2 emissions, and other socioeconomic indicators.
+The data is available in a CSV file named `final_life_expectancy_dataset.csv`.

 ## Data Analysis

-The analysis was conducted using both SQL (MySQL) and Python.
-The following steps were taken:
+The analysis was conducted using **Python** for data cleaning, visualization, and statistical modeling, and **SQL** for database management and querying.
+Below is a summary of the key steps:

 ### 1. Data Cleaning and Preprocessing (Python)